slatedb/slatedb/rfcs/0004-range-queries.md

 The existing `MergeIterator` used for compaction provides much of the necessary foundation to unify multiple iterators.
-Additionally, `MemTableIterator` and `SstIterator` provide ready-to-use capabilities to scan tables which may keys within the range.
+Additionally, `MemTableIterator` and `SstIterator` provide ready-to-use capabilities to scan tables which may have keys within the range.

 **Query Isolation**: When using the `Uncommitted` isolation, unflushed